 As companies adjust to changing workplace dynamics and economic conditions, expense management systems have become integral to financial visibility and control.
-Modern solutions use artificial intelligence, predictive analytics, and cloud technology to help companies monitor and process spending.
-They can automate routine tasks, spot potential fraud, provide insights that can be used to improve cost control, support data-driven resource allocation, and even help maintain compliance with IRS business expense rules and other industry- or company-specific policies.
-And they readily integrate with enterprise resource planning (ERP) systems and other financial platforms.
+Modern solutions use cutting-edge technology such as AI and agentic AI to help companies monitor and process spending.
+AI tools can automate routine tasks, spot potential fraud, provide insights for cost control, support data-driven resource allocation, and even help maintain compliance with IRS business expense rules and other industry- or company-specific policies.
+And in many cases, AI tools and agentic AI can directly or indirectly integrate with enterprise resource planning (ERP) systems and other financial platforms.

 Here are 10 key expense management industry trends shaping how businesses handle everything from travel bookings to vendor payments.